web-archive-group/ELXN42-Article/elxn42.md

 With the URLs, we were able to run subsequent analysis: from creating a subsequent web crawl using the corpus in order to launch further explorations of an #elxn42 web crawl, to comparing coverage within the #elxn42 URL corpus with the broader Internet Archive, and beyond.
 This sort of derivative dataset can be very useful, especially given the URL-centric nature of the Wayback Machine.

+### Should You Collect?
+Beyond the technical question of how to collect tweets comes the ever-important question of should you, and if so, how to handle the question of consent?
+Strictly speaking, we have permission in accordance in a "legal sense," thanks to the Twitter Terms of Service.
+We can only capture public tweets, and given the tweets are public, we interpret that as consent in the broadest form to archive and preserve this material.
+Consent is not perpetual, as users may decide to make their account "private" after collection.
+Accordingly, when tweet ids are hydrated, only publicly accessible tweets are hydrated.
+So, if a tweet is delete in the period between our capture and hydration, the  tweet will not be hydrated.
+Similarly, if an account is public, and set to private in the period between our capture and hydration, the tweet will not be hydrated.

+Legal does not equal ethical, though.
+As Aaron Bady has noted, "[t]he act of linking or quoting someone who does not regard their twitter as public is only ethically fine if we regard the law as trumping the ethics of consent."[12]
+As researchers at the University of Southern California discovered with their "Black Twitter Project," many are uncomfortable with the prospect of their online content being harnessed without consent for research projects.[13]

+Yet, if we do not archive this material, it could be lost forever: invaluable, diverse perspectives on unfolding events like the 2015 Canadian federal election.
+Collecting these tweets raises the prospect of histories not dominated by the mainstream media.
+We thus collect the material with the proviso that it needs to be ethically used by researchers.
+As Dorothy Kim and Eunsong Kim put it in their "#TwitterEthics Manifesto," academics and those using this material in their work need to rethink their approach:

+>In the end, the work, the credit, the compensation, and the view need to be a shared, collaborative process.
+Twitter and New Media journalism, the internet and technology involves all of us.
+The voices on the platform are multiple, collective, dissenting, singular, and loud.
+You don’t need to speak for us–we are talking.
+Cite us, ask us to write, get our permission.[14]

+We collect the material so that it can be used.
+Researchers need to be ethically aware.
+When distributing the Tweet IDs, we encourage them to use this material with respect.

 ## Data Analysis and Results

 ### Text